balakrishna-kudikala/spring-boot-distributed-cache-app/README.md

 java -jar spring-boot-distributed-cache-app-0.0.1-SNAPSHOT.jar --server.port=9003
 ```
 ## Swagger-UI

 * After starting the application Click on [Swagger-home](http://localhost:9002/swagger-ui.html)
 * You can do this for all the instances that you have run the application.
 * I have created database initialization scripts to have default users in the app.
 You can invoke the /user/all API to know all the users info.
 Alternatively, you can look into <b>{project.root}/src/main/resources/data.sql</b>
+* GET /user?userID=SM1923 service, is to get a user details for a given ID from database.
+It gets the user from cache if exists, otherwise gets from DB and updates the cache.
+* POST /user service, it to update the user details in the database.
+It updates the user details into cache as well.
+* GET /user/all service, is to get all the existing users in the database currently.
+* GET /user/cache-synch, is to get all the users present in cache.
+It doest refer users in database.
+* POST /user/cache-synch, is to update the cache with the input user details.
+It doesnt update the user in database.

 ## Steps to Test

-* invoke /user?userId=SM1923 in one instance, you will get the User details.
-* invoke the same api again in the same instance, you will get the response much faster this time as it was serving the cached data of the same user.
-* invoke GET /user/cache-synch in the same instance, you will see that same user is in cache.
+* invoke GET /user/cache-synch in the all the instances, you will see that there are no users in cache.
-* invoke POST /user/cache-synch in same instance, provide a payload for another user (you can pick it from /user/all API).
+* invoke POST /user/cache-synch in any one instance, provide a payload for a user (you can pick it from /user/all API).
 You will get the success response. i.e. User is added in the cache and published a message to the Oracle AQ Topic.
 All the other instances listen to the topic and add the user into their cache.
 * invoke GET /user/cache-synch in the any other instance, you will see that previously updated user is in cache in another instance.